Fast Stochastic Second-Order Adagrad for Nonconvex Bound-Constrained Optimization: First-order optimality and stochastic projected gradients with bounds

 converges to zero (at least on average as in Theorem~\ref{theorem:convergence}).
 We are now interested in what can be deduced on $\E{\|\Xi_k\|} = \E{\|P_\calF(x_k-G_k)-x_k\|}$, the relevant criticality measure for problem \req{problem} in the stochastic case.
 Ideally, one would hope that the approximate gradient's distribution ensures coherence of the measures in the sense that \beqn{the-condition} \E{\|\Xi_k\|} \leq \kap{opt}\E{\|d_k\|} \eeqn for a fixed $\kap{opt}>0$, in which case $\E{\|\Xi_k\|}$ converges to zero at the same rate as $\E{\|d_k\|}$.
 If we consider the unconstrained case ($\calF=\Re^n$) and assume that the gradient oracle is unbiased (i.e. $\Econd{k}{g_k}=G_k$), then, using Jensen's inequality and the convexity of the norm,

 Taking the full expectation on both sides and using the law of total expectation then shows that \req{the-condition} always holds with $\kap{opt}=1$.
-The situation is more complicated if bounds are present, even if the gradient oracle is unbiased.
+The situation is very different if bounds are present, even if the gradient oracle is unbiased.
 To see this, consider the following one dimensional example, where $\calF = [0,+\infty)$ and

 for $k> 0$.
 Also define $G_k = \Econd{k}{g_k} = p_k$ (so that the gradient oracle is unbiased).
-One then easily verifies that $|G_{k+1}-G_k| \leq 3\,|x_{k+1}-x_k|$, so that AS.2 holds with $L=3$. \private{ Indeed, since $G_k= x_k+x_k^2$, we have that
+One then easily verifies that $|G_{k+1}-G_k| \leq 3\,|x_{k+1}-x_k|$, so that AS.2 holds with $L=3$.
+Indeed, since $G_k= x_k+x_k^2$, we have that

-} These definitions give that
+These definitions give that

 and

 Applying now the law of total expectation, we see that